 with $j \in \{0,1,\ldots,2^{n_2}-1\}$.
 The image is obtained by means of a devectorization operation $\theta^{-1}$, which rearranges $p_j$ as the entries of a $d \times d$ matrix, with $d^2 = 2^{{n}_{2}}$.
 Characterizing the sample size for a good-quality output requires further statistical considerations.

-Since the grey values are probabilistically encoded in the output state, a single computational basis measurement on $\rho_2$ would produce one white pixel in the image plane, with position specified by the output bitstring.
+Since the gray values are probabilistically encoded in the output state, a single computational basis measurement on $\rho_2$ would produce one white pixel in the image plane, with position specified by the output bitstring.
 The complete reconstruction of the image requires the full knowledge of the probability distribution of \cref{eq:OutProb}.
-Let $S$ be the number of shots, obtained by repeating the algorithm and the measurement for $S$ times, and $L$ the number of grey levels desired at the output, e.g. $L = 256$ for an $8$-bit image.
+Let $S$ be the number of shots, obtained by repeating the algorithm and the measurement for $S$ times, and $L$ be the number of gray levels desired at the output, e.g. $L = 256$ for an $8$-bit image.
 Let $f_j$ be the frequency of each outcome.
 We identify the color \emph{white} with the pixel with the highest probability $f_{w} = \max_j f_{j}$, with $f_{w} \in [0,1]$ and $f_j \in [0, f_{w}] \ \forall j \in \{0, 1, \ldots, d^2 -1\}$.
-Each grey value is reconstructed as
+Each gray value is reconstructed as

 with $g_j = 0, 1, \ldots L-1$ and $g_{w} = L$.
-For each pixel, a measurement on $\rho_2$ corresponds to two possible outcomes: a shot is assigned to the $j$th bin, i.e. to the $j$th pixel, with probability $p_j$, or it is not with probability $1-p_j$.
+A measurement on $\rho_2$ corresponds to two possible outcomes: a shot is assigned to the $j$th bin, i.e. to the $j$th pixel, with probability $p_j$, or it is not with probability $1-p_j$.
 Under the normal approximation and with the $95\%$ confidence level \citep{book:Rotondi}, the probabilities can be estimated as $p_j = f_j \pm 2\sqrt{f_j(1-f_j)/S}$.
-In terms of grey values, this reads
+In terms of gray values, this reads